Free Printable: Low Carb & Keto Food List

 Because a low carb diet (especially a keto diet plan!) reduces the amount of water you store, this can flush out electrolytes and make you feel sick — this is called the “keto flu”.
 These side effects of keto are temporary while you are adjusting to a ketogenic diet, but unpleasant.
 They can include headache, dizziness, fatigue, restlessness, brain fog, lack of motivation, nausea, insomnia, impaired coordination, sensitivity to heat, sugar cravings, muscle soreness or weakness, and stomach issues.

-Fortunately, you can avoid or eliminate these side effects by salting your food liberally, drinking broth (especially bone broth), and eating pickled vegetables.
+Fortunately, you can avoid or eliminate these side effects by salting your food liberally, drinking broth (especially bone broth), drinking my homemade electrolyte drink, and eating pickled vegetables.
 These keto diet basics are just as important as restricting carbs.
 Some people also choose to take supplements for electrolytes, but it’s best to first consult a doctor.

 Check the complete guide to keto flu symptoms and remedies here so that you can avoid it!